 - Antitrust criminal prosecutions;

-- Exclusionary conduct and monopolization including conspiracy to monopolize;
+- Exclusionary conduct and monopolization including attempted monopolization and conspiracy to monopolize;

 - Horizontal agreements under the per se standard, rule of reason, and quick look standards (price-fixing, market allocation, group boycotts, bid rigging);

 - Vertical pricing and distribution issues, including Resale Price Maintenance and Colgate policies;

 - Antitrust Group Boycotts;

 - Antitrust exemptions and immunities (state-action immunity, McCarran Ferguson insurance exemption, labor exemption, agricultural cooperatives exemption, filed-rate doctrine, Noerr-Pennington immunity, etc.);

 - Antitrust injury, standing, and damage issues;